 Freeze dried chicken, beef liver, and/or cheese

-Freeze dried shrimp or salmon (Stinky, but great for cats and dogs who can't have chicken or beef) You can also check out Asian markets like H-Mart for these, often at a much lower cost than what's sold for pets.
+Freeze dried or dried shrimp, salmon, or tiny fish (Stinky, but great for cats and dogs who can't have chicken or beef) You can also check out Asian markets like H-Mart for these, often at a much lower cost than what's sold for pets.

 When Can I Stop Rewarding?